 We can advise on whether your project will require a planning application.
 If it does, we can also confirm whether you will need to appoint any other consultants to support the application.
 We’ll refine the initial sketch design ideas and coordinate with the other consultants as required.
-We will produce all of the required drawings and submit the application on your behalf.
+We will produce all the required drawings and submit the application on your behalf.

-Once a sketch design has been agreed, we’ll take the initial sketches that will have been produced during the development of your brief, and refine the proposals into a full set of developed design drawings.
+Once a sketch design has been agreed, we’ll take the initial sketches that will have been produced during the development of your brief and refine the proposals into a full set of developed design drawings.
 The sketch design drawings will have established the broad layout of spaces, and overall style of elevation and material choices.
 Now it’s time to refine those ideas and ‘go firm’ on the design in terms of layout, materials and position and size of windows etc.

-We’ll go through room by room to make sure that all of the spaces are sized and laid out just how you want them, and that we achieve the right balance of connectivity and privacy between the various spaces.
+We’ll go through room by room to make sure that all the spaces are sized and laid out just how you want them, and that we achieve the right balance of connectivity and privacy between the various spaces.
 As the plan layouts are refined, we’ll go back over the elevations to make sure that we’re all happy with the final look of the building.

 It’s always exciting as the design starts to come together, but it’s important to not rush through the developed design process.
 Spending the time to ensure that the design is refined properly at this stage is so important.
-Taking the time to get it right now will avoid having to go back later and make adjustments to the design, either for a revised planning application or as a series of potentially costly site work variations.
+Taking the time to get it right now will avoid having to go back later and adjust the design, either for a revised planning application or as a series of potentially costly site work variations.

-We’ll never rush you through this process, and will happily sit around the table scribbling over plans and elevations as many times as is needed to make sure you’re fully happy with the final design.
+We’ll never rush you through this process and will happily sit around the table scribbling over plans and elevations as many times as is needed to make sure you’re fully happy with the final design.

 - Ground percolation test